Hookan/WebCraft/README.md

 Please obey WebCraft Open-Source License (LGPL) and the licenses of Ultralight.

 The operating system we support: Windows & Linux (We only have tested on Ubuntu, Manjaro and ArchLinux so we don't know whether it can work on other distros or not.
-If you test on others, please let us know)
+If you have tested on others, please let us know)

-About the support for Mac OS: We have tried our best to, but we don't have any Mac OSX devices, so we gave up.
-If you can make it support MAC, please send a pull request.
+About the support for Mac OS: We have tried our best to offer support for Mac.
+However ,we gave up for the reason that we have no Mac OSX device.
+If you can provide support for Mac, we would appreciate for your sending a pull request.

 API docs are editing......